i OECD developments

-The UK’s response to this new global standard has been to enact reform of procedures for the collection and holding of information on People with Significant Control (PSCs) via the Small Business, Enterprise and Employment Act.4 It is notable that this legislation is not just aimed at meeting the requirements of FATF Recommendation 24, but goes significantly further.
+The United Kingdom's response to this new global standard has been to enact reform of procedures for the collection and holding of information on people with significant control (PSCs) via the Small Business, Enterprise and Employment Act in 2016.4 It is notable that this legislation is not just aimed at meeting the requirements of FATF Recommendation 24, but goes significantly further.
 Not only does it establish a statutory register of beneficial owners of companies (in the form of PSCs) but it also gives a right of public access to the beneficial ownership information rather than confining access to competent authorities.
-Thus the Bill requires companies to hold information on their own beneficial ownership and respond to any reasonable public request for information from the register as well as file beneficial ownership information with the national registrar of companies.
+Thus, the Regulations require companies to hold information on their own beneficial ownership and respond to any reasonable public request for information from the register as well as file beneficial ownership information with the national registrar of companies.

-The UK approach to implementing the FATF Recommendations is particularly notable since the UK has indicated that it would like the UK, the Crown Dependencies and Overseas Territories (CDOTs) to ‘move forward together (with the UK) in raising standards of transparency globally’ and that ‘making company beneficial ownership information open to the public is by far the best approach’.6 Most CDOTs have now created or are in the process of creating registers of beneficial ownership, although there may be differences with regards to whether they are centralised or publicly available.
-For trusts, perhaps the most notable is the implementation of the French trust register in June 2016, which uses information originally provided for tax purposes and publicly discloses the name of the trust, the trustees, the settlor and the beneficiaries.
+The UK approach to implementing the FATF Recommendations is particularly notable since the UK has indicated that it would like the UK, the Crown Dependencies and Overseas Territories (CDOTs) to 'move forward together (with the UK) in raising standards of transparency globally' and that 'making company beneficial ownership information open to the public is by far the best approach'.6 Most CDOTs have now created or are in the process of creating registers of beneficial ownership, although there may be differences with regard to whether they are centralised or publicly available.

-Publicly accessible registers of beneficial ownership are also a key feature of the fourth EU AML Directive, which entered into force and appeared in the Official Journal in June 2015.7 The Directive, which must be implemented by Member States by 26 June 2017, goes well beyond FATF requirements.
-For corporates and other legal entities Article 30 requires that Member States ensure that beneficial ownership information is held in a central register and that the information held on the register is available to competent authorities, obliged entities and ‘any person or organisation that can demonstrate a legitimate interest’.
-Exactly how ‘demonstrate a legitimate interest’ will be interpreted at Member State level remains to be seen, but the general expectation is that this will allow public access, in line with the UK’s approach.
+Publicly accessible registers of beneficial ownership are also a key feature of the Fourth EU Anti-Money Laundering Directive (4 AMLD), which entered into force and appeared in the Official Journal in June 2015.7 The Directive, which was implemented by Member States on 26 June 2017, goes well beyond FATF requirements.
+For corporates and other legal entities, Article 30 requires that Member States ensure that beneficial ownership information is held in a central register and that the information held on the register is available to competent authorities, obliged entities and 'any person or organisation that can demonstrate a “legitimate interest”'.
+A 'legitimate interest' is to be interpreted by each Member State but the general expectation is that they will allow public access, in line with the UK's PSC register approach.

-The Directive additionally requires the Commission to identify third-country jurisdictions which have strategic deficiencies in their national AML regimes (‘high-risk third countries’).
-It gives the Commission a wide degree of discretion on how to define such high-risk countries and it has been suggested that this will be used to pressure near neighbours of the EU and significant financial centres to adopt similar AML procedures to those laid out in the Directive.
+The Directive additionally requires the Commission to identify third-country jurisdictions that have strategic deficiencies in their national AML regimes ('high-risk third countries').
+It gives the Commission a wide degree of discretion on how to define such high-risk countries and it has been suggested that this will be used to pressure near neighbours of the European Union and significant financial centres to adopt similar AML procedures to those laid out in the Directive.

-The UK’s decision to leave the EU creates uncertainty as to the future force of EU Directives in the UK.
-It is likely that it will be excluded from negotiations regarding the EU regulation but it may nevertheless be pressured into implementing EU legislation to preserve access to EU markets.
-It appears that Europe has moved decisively towards publicly accessible registers to meet its obligations under the revised FATF Recommendation.
+The United Kingdom's decision to leave the European Union creates uncertainty as to the future force of EU directives in the United Kingdom.
+It is likely that it will be excluded from negotiations regarding EU regulations but may nevertheless be pressured into implementing EU legislation to preserve access to EU markets.
+The transposition deadline of 5 AMLD falls after the United Kingdom's projected exit from the European Union in March 2019, and the post-Brexit transitional period, agreed in March 2018, is set to expire on 31 December 2020.
+During this time, EU law will continue to apply to the United Kingdom and the new Directive would have to be implemented.
+In the meantime, it appears that Europe has moved decisively towards publicly accessible registers to meet its obligations under the revised FATF Recommendation.

-The US seems to be taking a different approach.
-It is now a FATF requirement for governments to conduct an AML national risk assessment and the US has now published its first such assessment since 2005.9 The assessment acknowledges that ‘the United States has a large, complex and open financial system – making it a destination for legitimate trade and investment but also a target for illicit activity and actors’.
+The United States seems to be taking a different approach.
+It is now an FATF requirement for governments to conduct an AML national risk assessment and it has published its first such assessment since 2005.10 The assessment acknowledges that 'the United States has a large, complex and open financial system – making it a destination for legitimate trade and investment but also a target for illicit activity and actors'.
 Rather than registers, however, the US approach rests on the twin pillars of extensive regulation of financial institutions alongside well-equipped enforcement and supervisory bodies.
-The assessment concludes that in the case of the US, ‘law enforcement generally has access to the information it needs to investigate money laundering cases in the United States, but cooperation and transparency are not always present in other countries’.
-The Financial Sector Assessment Program (FSAP) for the US published a report in July 2015 stating that the US will undergo a complete mutual evaluation by the FATF in 2015, the results of which will be made public in 2016.10 At the time of writing these results have not been published.
+The assessment concludes that, in the case of the United States, 'law enforcement generally has access to the information it needs to investigate money laundering cases in the United States, but cooperation and transparency are not always present in other countries'.

-II OECD GLOBAL FORUM ON TRANSPARENCY & EXCHANGE OF INFORMATION FOR TAX PURPOSES
+II OECD GLOBAL FORUM ON TRANSPARENCY AND EXCHANGE OF INFORMATION FOR TAX PURPOSES

 The Global Forum is the major international body for ensuring the implementation of the internationally agreed standards of transparency and exchange of information in the tax area.
 The Global Forum was originally established in the early 2000s but was significantly restructured in 2009 and now has a much wider membership comprised of 126 jurisdictions (plus the European Union).